HireDronePilot

 Only 5% of waivers are granted for restricted airspace operations, demonstrating the FAA's strict approach to operations near airports and sensitive government facilities.
 These waivers require extensive coordination with air traffic control and detailed safety protocols.

-The rarest waiver type—only 1% for multiple drone operations—allows a single pilot to operate multiple drones simultaneously.
+The rarest waiver type—only 1% for multiple drone operations—allows a single drone pilot to operate multiple drones simultaneously.
 This extremely limited category reflects the exceptional difficulty and risk of coordinating multiple aircraft at once, requiring advanced automation systems, redundant safety measures, and proven operational procedures.
-These waivers are typically reserved for specialized commercial operations like large-area surveying or coordinated filming.

 Drone Revenue & Cost Statistics